inigoval/inigoval/README.md

 😎 Hi, I'm Inigo
-🏫 I'm currently a PhD student
-🤖 I build AI systems for processing large scale astronomical data
-💡 My main focus is on self-supervised and semi-supervised learning
-⛰️ Find out more about me on my [personal website](https://inigoval.github.io/)
+🏫 I'm currently ~~a PhD student~~ interning as an Applied Scientist at Amazon AGI 🤖 I like solving problems with AI
+💡 My research interests include speech recognition, representation learning, applied computer vision and large language models

 <!--
 **inigoval/inigoval** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.